 Conversion is not that pricey should you wish to switch from natural gas to propane or vice versa.
 Can cost as low as 40-60 bucks and generally requires a nozzle change with a few slight modifications.

 Hot Tub Health Risks

 Everyone likes to be in a boiling hot spa, and many people I’m sure like to exceed safety regulations and push the limits above 40 degrees.
 Manufactures recommended no higher than 38 degrees for healthy adults in hot tubs and extreme caution is needed where children are considered.

 For pregnant mothers no higher than 38 degrees in the first 3 months of pregnancy is advised as this can lead to foetal damage.
 But to be on the safe side I wouldn’t go anywhere near this during the first trimester, in fact as far as I would go is dipping in up to the knees.
 Why take the risk?

-Things go into greater detail from here on so if you are already convinced you can purchase online from any of these 3 top suppliers:
+Things go into greater detail from here on so read on for the techy stuff or check out the customer reviews from these 3 top suppliers:

 Time To Get Techie

 Who wants to know how this pool heater works?
 If not skip onto the next section.